Can liver cancer be prevented?

 There is no vaccine for hepatitis C. Preventing hepatitis C (and hepatitis B in people who have not had the vaccine) is based on knowing how it spreads.
 The viruses are spread through blood transfusions, from sharing dirty needles (as in drug use), by having unprotected sex, and through childbirth.
 In the United States the risk of getting a hepatitis infection from a blood transfusion is very low.

-Hepatitis C infections can often be cured with drug treatment, but this can be hard to take.
+Hepatitis C infections can often be cured with drug treatment.
 Drugs can also be used to help treat hepatitis B, but they do not cure it.
-If you have hepatitis B or C you should talk to your doctor about these drugs.
+If you have hepatitis B or C you should talk to your doctor about treating it.

 Limiting alcohol and tobacco use